ffferchavez/ffferchavez/README.md

 ✔ **Detail-Oriented** – Precision and efficiency drive my work.
 ✔ **Multilingual** – Fluent in German, English and Spanish.
 Facilitating global collaboration.

-## 🎯 Current Focus: Artificial Intelligence
+## 🎯 Current Focus: Artificial Intelligence in Web Development

 My curiosity for **AI** has led me to explore **AI agents, machine learning models, neural networks, automation, and AI-driven applications**.
 I enjoy diving into the latest advancements, experimenting with innovative solutions, and learn learn learn.